wanke1997/log-and-metric-python/README.md

 This repository is to implement log and metric system with `structlog` and `Prometheus`.

 ### Structure of the Project
-* `config`: Configuration files are in this directory.
-Contains `prometheus.yml` mapping to `/etc/prometheus/prometheus.yml` in prometheus-container
+* `config`: Configuration files are in this directory. `prometheus.yml` maps to `/etc/prometheus/prometheus.yml` for prometheus-container. `filebeat.yml` maps to `/usr/share/filebeat/filebeat.yml` for filebeat-container.
 * `docker`: Docker files for the project
 * `grafana`: Directory for `grafana-container`
 * `src`: Source code for `driver-container`
+* `logs`: The driver code may create `logs` directory to store logs as .json format.

 ### Docker Image Build and Launch
 ```bash